Henry-Luo/fake-sms/README.md

 fake-sms
+by Henry Luo
 ========

-A simple and tricky android app for my first in Github ;)
+A simple and tricky android app, what's more, for my first in Github ;)

+you can see more in http://as.baidu.com/a/item?docid=6405410